kali/kali.github.io/_posts/2016-02-08-Hashes-to-hashes.md

 HashMap reallocations, this time affecting the final buckets HashMap, not the intermediary ones — which we have just replaced by Vectors anyway.

-Rust HashMaps are created with a raw initial capacity of 32 elements.
-Whenever the actual number of elements in the HashMap gets over 90% of the current raw capacity, the HashMap reallocates itself with a twice bigger raw capacity.
-So this accounts for the "steps" in the memory lines (blue, brown) in the 2C graph.

-Now, you may remember that my initial evaluation of the size of the final result for 2C in the first post was about 4GB.
+You may remember that my initial evaluation of the size of the final result for 2C in the first post was about 4GB.
 But here, we are actually manipulating 12GB.